Two Weeks in Vietnam : Perfect Itinerary for an Epic First-Time Trip

 Day 3 : Cu Chi Tunnels From Ho Chi Minh City

+We took a half day tour at the advice of our walking guide.
 Some companies offer full day tours to both Cu Chi and the Delta; don’t do this as you’ll see the worst of both.
-Instead, take a half day tour and you’ll have a great time; and we didn’t get back until mid afternoon from our Cu Chi Tunnel Tour.
+Our day never felt rushed and we had time in the evening for more activities.

 In the evening, we recommend a night at the Saigon Opera House for the Bamboo Theatre.
 Do buy your tickets ahead of time as they sell quickly and don’t buy the cheap seats (like us) as there are are few large pillars.
 Arrive early for a free drink and the show lasts no more than an hour.